rajgiri07/rajgiri07/README.md

 ## 🎓 Peer-to-Peer Learning Platform

-**MERN Stack | Full-Stack Web Application**
+### 🌐 MERN Stack | Full-Stack Web Application

-A platform designed to help students **connect, collaborate, share learning resources and access study materials**.
+A full-stack learning platform that helps students **connect with each other, share study resources, and access educational materials**.

 ### ✨ Key Features